nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 with :doc:`Transactional File Locking <../configuration_files/files_locking_transactional>` because it does not store locks, and data can disappear from the cache at any time (Redis is the best for this).

+.. note:: Be sure to install the **memcached** PHP module, and not memcache, as in the following examples. ownCloud supports only the **memcached** PHP module.

 Setting up Memcached is easy.
 On Debian/Ubuntu/Mint install ``memcached`` and ``php5-memcached``.
 The installer will automatically start ``memcached`` and